Frank23444/pcsx2x6_patches/README.md

 Super DragonBall Z

 ***Note: Due to offset changes for both RRV and WMN, you need to choose the SPECIFIC pnach for your dongle revision.
-Putting them all in your cheats/patches folder will break those games.***
+Putting them all in your cheats/patches folder and/or choosing the incorrect pnach will break those games.***